zhangxinxu/ieBetter.js/ReadMe.md

 Why need this?
 -----------------
-Modern browser is so powerfull.
-For some project, this is no any reason to include a JavaScript library.
-For example, jQuery.
+Modern browsers are so powerfull.
+For some small project, this is no any reason to include a large JavaScript library.
+For example, jQuery, Kissy and so on.

-So, what we need is just a file of JavaScript witch is created only for IE6-IE8, and the use of this file is that it make IE6-IE8 like a modern browser(Chrome, IE9+, ...)
+So, what we need is just a file of JavaScript witch is created only for IE6-IE8, and make IE6-IE8 like a modern browser(Chrome, IE9+, ...).

 How to use?
 ----------------